[This post is part of a series on 1-on-1 organizing conversations.]

 No, you can’t be friends with everyone and neither is that the goal.
 The kind of workplace relationship I aim for with people in these casual 1-on-1s is to make it more than just a professional acquaintance but not as intimate as a “friendship” in the full sense.

 Of course, occasionally when you get to know a coworker it will evolve into friendship, which is great.
 And hopefully some of your coworkers who you develop a relationship with also develop a specific interest in workplace organizing because gradually growing the number of organizers at your job is crucial to having a sustainable and powerful presence that can change the balance of power between workers and bosses.
 But trying to be friends with everyone and trying to turn everyone into a committed organizer is not what organizing is about and I don’t aim for either of these things early on when getting to know coworkers.
-Rather, organizing early on is mainly about relating to people as people and also being to trust each other, which is the important prerequisite from which all other good organizing things follow.
+Rather, organizing early on is mainly about relating to people as people and being able to trust each other, which are the important prerequisites from which all other good organizing things follow.

 “None of My Coworkers Are Radical”